etjossem/etjossem.github.io/resume.md

 ------

 Hi, I'm Eric!
-I love writing responsive and semantic front end code.
-I'm always keeping an eye on new Javascript libraries as they come out, and I make full use of preprocessors (like Sass and Haml) in my workflow.
-I have a strong preference for small, highly collaborative teams and a development culture that values the user experience.
+I build applications that help people overcome problems.

+My recent work in Angular.js - paired with a Python-based API - has given me an incredible appreciation for the power of a single-page app framework, though I've got a soft spot for cleanly organized Ruby on Rails apps.
+I strongly prefer working with small, highly collaborative teams in a development culture that values the user experience above all else.

-A web application can't survive on code alone; even as a developer, I find myself building my own mockups for projects and considering interactions carefully from the perspective of the user.
-I look forward to putting my understanding of event flow, typography, and usability to use in my future roles.
+A web application can't survive on code alone; even as a developer, I often find myself building my own mockups for projects and considering interactions carefully from the perspective of the customer.
+My understanding of event flow, typography, and usability served me well at Chariot, and I look forward to putting them to use in future roles.

-Does this sound like a good fit?
-Email me at erictj@gmail.com or tweet @etjossem.
+If you're interested in working with me, or just want to talk about your project, email me at erictj@gmail.com or tweet @etjossem.

 ------